-The United Nations Sustainable Development Goals (SDGs) offer an inspiring and inclusive vision of the future: a world free from poverty, injustice and discrimination and a healthy planet for present and future generations.
+The United Nations Sustainable Development Goals (SDG's) offer an inspiring and inclusive vision of the future: a world free from poverty, injustice and discrimination and a healthy planet for present and future generations.
 It is a vision that requires a global partnership of nations and peoples - from the poorest communities to the richest countries - and it is a vision that demands unprecedented changes in both thinking and behaviour.
-It is a universal vision that applies to all countries and to all sectors of society.
-It also assumes a substantial contribution from business - and perhaps to a greater extent than has been officially acknowledged.
-As the SDGs move from pledges to practice, a much wider and better informed debate is needed around how and in what circumstances business can add the most value.
+It is a universal vision that applies to all countries and all sectors of society.